How College Failed Me

 The school system has failed us all; sure I am smarter and became smarter with each year of schooling but in what?
 I put in countless hours of studying in Chemistry, Calculus and Shakespeare in the hopes of becoming what every college promises “a well rounded individual”.
 School has failed me and continues to fail us all and keep us stuck in the middle class that gets further and further away from the rich.

-School takes the individuality out of us and makes us believe that mistakes are bad and that we are dumb for making them.
+School takes the individuality out of us and makes us believe that mistakes are bad and that we are stupid for making them.
 The greatest inventions in our lifetime have come from someone making mistake after mistake and learning from it.
 We all learned how to ride a bike by making mistakes.
 No one was taught to ride a bike.
 There is no book you can read that will teach you how to ride a bike.
 You simply need to make mistake after mistake until you finally learn how to ride a bike.

 Making mistakes and learning from them is what makes us human and brings out the best in each and everyone of us.
 College teaches from the book and turns you into someone that doesn’t think outside the box because it is frowned upon.
 Some of the best businesses came from outside the box thinking, but us college graduates will never be the owner of those businesses.
 We will be stuck working for those outside the box thinkers for a modest wage and counting our pennies till the day we die because that is what college taught us to do.